The majority of lower-level ANTH and ARCL are general courses open to all students.

 ANTH 433A: Directed Studies

 General reading and/or a research undertaking, with the agreement, and under the supervision, of a Department faculty member selected by the student.
+Students interested in the directed studies course should complete this form and submit it to the undergraduate coordinator at firstname.lastname@example.org.
 No more than six credits of Directed Studies may be taken for credit toward the Major or Honours program.

 ANTH 435: The Japanese Tea Ceremony – Ethnography of Performance, Practice, and Ritual